 Under this division the Dispatch Center, Training, and Sex Registry is housed.
 The department operates an in house 911 center to receive notifications from the tribal community regardless where they live.
 The centralized center receives fire and police calls and coordinates emergency medical response with the appropriate emergency response centers.

-Under the Direction of Major O’Brien the division investigates and prepares cases for adjudication in the appropriate court.
-Major O’Brien, Capt Wood and Daly are graduates of the Oklahoma Criminal Investigation Academy.
-Donna O’Brien serves as the vice chair of the All Nations Coalition for Domestic Violence.
+This division investigates and prepares cases for adjudication in the appropriate court.
+Capt Daly and Sgt Kastner are graduates of the Oklahoma Criminal Investigation Academy and the Federal Law Enforcement Training Investigator Academy.
 Within the division, a joint collation with surrounding agencies, district attorneys, and task force personnel was established to share information on criminal and drug activity in North Texas and Southwest Oklahoma.
 This monthly meeting has bought success to tracking and case building on known drug distributors and manufacturers.

 Under the direction of Assistant Chief Niedo, the division provides services to the tribal members, business, and court services.
 Within the patrol division, the structure includes patrol activities, community activities, crime prevention, and K-9 activities over the 63,000 square miles of Indian Country over seven southwest Oklahoma Counties.
 This vast expanse extends from Anadarko to the Red River boarder and Jackson County to Stevens County.

 K-9 Officers Kennedy and Parks are National and State Certified K-9 handlers who support all surrounding state, local, and other tribal agencies with tracking and drug detection activities.